Pilonidal Cyst Treatment

-Most people with a pilonidal cyst spend weeks searching for clear answers and rarely find them in one place.
+Most people with a pilonidal cyst spend weeks hunting for clear answers and rarely find them in one place.
 Different doctors say different things.
 Forums contradict each other.
-And the idea of traditional surgery makes it hard to commit to anything.
+And the prospect of traditional surgery makes it hard to commit to anything.

 Sleep positions that actually let the area heal